hereshecomes/PAIR/README.md

 PAIR is an anonymized paired-intervention evaluation library for tool-using agents.
 It provides core components for constructing controlled twin worlds, replaying tool trajectories, canonicalizing actions, and computing programmatic process metrics.

-This release is intentionally minimal.
-It keeps the reusable benchmark skeleton and removes experiment launchers, model-specific runners, raw result files, paper assets, and nonessential baseline scripts.

 ## Contents

 - `pair/agents`: base agent interface and trace finalization helper.